tkphd/tkphd.github.io/work/proj-2.md

 *Schematic composition map showing precipitates within enriched interdendritic region.
 This is a proposed initial condition for solid-state simulations.*

-In X-ray diffraction patterns and transmission elecron micrographs of heat-treated Inconel 625 material produced by laser-powder bed fusion, I have noticed three types of metallic precipitate: &delta;, Laves, and, rarely, &mu;.
+In X-ray diffraction patterns and transmission electron micrographs of heat-treated Inconel 625 material produced by laser-powder bed fusion, I have noticed three types of metallic precipitate: &delta;, Laves, and, rarely, &mu;.
 For a Ni-rich alloy like Inconel 625, these phases are all represented in the Cr--Nb--Ni ternary